One-step corrected projected stochastic gradient descent for statistical estimation: Abstract

 \section{Abstract}

-A generic, fast and asymptotically efficient method for parametric estimation is described.
-It is based on the stochastic gradient descent on the loglikelihood function corrected by a single step of the Fisher scoring algorithm.
-We show theoretically and by simulations in the i.i.d. setting that it is an interesting alternative to the usual stochastic gradient descent with averaging or the adaptative stochastic gradient descent.
+{A generic, fast and asymptotically efficient method for parametric estimation is described.
+It is based on the projected stochastic gradient descent on the loglikelihood function corrected by a single step of the Fisher scoring algorithm.
+We show theoretically and by simulations that it is an interesting alternative to the usual stochastic gradient descent with averaging or the adaptative stochastic gradient descent.}